shenzeng1234/nanoindentation_clustering/README.md

-# nanoindentation_clustering

-Machine Learning Cluster detection in a Nanoindentation Dataset
+#Machine Learning Cluster Detection in a Nanoindentation Dataset

 This project explores various unsupervised learning algorithms to detect clusters in a shales nanoindentation dataset from the Paper[1] published in 2021.
 The dataset was provided by the paper's corresponding author, Professor Guoping Zhang, College of Engineering, UMass Amherst.